China's pig farms battle new surge in African swine fever

 "We guess that the current swine fever infection area in northern production areas may be reaching 50%," it added.

-Northern provinces like Shandong and Hebei are among the top producers of hogs.
+Northern provinces such as Shandong and Hebei are among the top producers of hogs.

 A senior manager at one of the country's top hog producers agreed with the estimate.